ipdk-io/p4cp-userguide/docs/changes/development-update-25.13.md

 Partial support added to the [/virtual-ports OpenConfig model](https://github.com/ipdk-io/openconfig-public/blob/master/release/models/virtual-devices/openconfig-virtual-ports.yang).
 Only the VSI, oper-status and mac-address GET operations are supported as of now.

+Various bug fixes related to Policer/Meters feature.

 ## Security Fixes

+- Updates have been made to the `generate-certs.sh` script, which removes some errors noted in certificate generation and fixes the CA certificate chain.
+The generated RootCA is now installed as one of the trusted CA on the system when the script is exectued.
 - `c-ares` has been upgraded to v1.34.4 to address [CVE-2024-25629](https://nvd.nist.gov/vuln/detail/CVE-2024-25629)
 - The latest zlib still has the [CVE-2023-45853](https://nvd.nist.gov/vuln/detail/CVE-2023-45853) active and a fix is not available (Note that the CVE is is part of an experimental MiniZip utility that is unused/unsupported by zlib).